Indonesia launches vaccination drive as COVID-19 deaths hit record | Health

 Indonesia launches vaccination drive as COVID-19 deaths hit record

-Dressed in a white shirt and wearing a face mask, the president, who is known as Jokowi, received the jab in his left arm at the presidential palace.
-The president's doctor Abdul Muthalib said Jokowi said he did not feel any pain.
+"Vaccination is important to break the chain of COVID-19 transmission and give protection to us and safety to every Indonesian and help accelerate economic recovery," Jokowi said after getting his injection.
+Some other officials being vaccinated showed off their shot marks to waiting journalists and flexed their arms.

-Budi Gunadi Sadikin, Indonesia's health minister who also due to be vaccinated on Wednesday, has said nearly 1.5 million medical workers would be inoculated by February, followed by public servants and the general population within 15 months.
-Representatives from the Indonesian Medical Association and the country's biggest Muslim group, Nahdlatul Ulama, also received a shot.
+Minister of Health Budi Gunadi Sadikin has said nearly 1.5 million medical workers would be inoculated by February, followed by public servants and the general population within 15 months.
+Unlike many countries, Indonesia intends to inoculate its working population first, rather than the elderly, partly because it does not have enough data from clinical trials on CoronaVac's efficacy on older people.

 Indonesia on Tuesday reported a daily record 302 coronavirus deaths, taking fatalities to 24,645.
 Its infections are at their peak, averaging more than 9,000 a day, with 846,765 total cases.
-Analysts credited a rise in Indonesia's stocks to the launch of vaccinations with the main index opening up around 0.7% on Wednesday.
+Indonesia's stocks have risen in the last few days, helped by the launch of vaccinations, with the main index opening up around 0.7% on Wednesday.

 "Vaccinations contributed a fairly positive market sentiment," said Hans Kwee, director at investment manager Anugerah Mega Investama.
+'NOT ONE BULLET'

-Budi has said two-thirds of the 270 million population must be vaccinated to achieve herd immunity.
+Southeast Asia's largest economy suffered its first recession in more than two decades last year due to pandemic, with the government estimating a contraction of as much as 2.2%.
+The government has said two-thirds of the 270 million population must be vaccinated to achieve herd immunity, with the cost of the programme expected to be more than 74 trillion rupiah ($5.26 billion).

-Olivia Herlinda, a researcher at the Center for Indonesia's Strategic Development Initiatives, said the government had not taken into account the vaccine efficacy and virus reproduction rate to justify its herd immunity focus.
+Olivia Herlinda, a researcher at the Center for Indonesia's Strategic Development Initiatives, said authorities had not taken into account the vaccine efficacy and virus reproduction rate to justify its herd immunity focus.
 Epidemiologist Masdalina Pane said that vaccines had to be accompanied by increased testing and tracing.

 "There's not one bullet," she said.
 Budi said Indonesia's testing and tracing needed improving, adding there was an imbalance in testing resources across the archipelago.